halostatue/enviable/README.md

 configuration environment loaders like [Dotenvy][Dotenvy] and provides robust value conversion like [jetenv][jetenv].

-Enviable 1.4 adds explicit functions for retrieval and conversion of encoded values and adds a new encoded value, `list`, for delimited lists.
+Enviable 1.5 fixes several bugs, adds `:upcase` conversion for `atom` and `safe_atom` conversions, and adds the ability to configure the default behaviour for boolean case folding.

 ## Usage